juxt/bidi/README.md

                 {"/zip" (fn [req] {:status 201 :body "Created"})}}]
 ```

-Values in the guard map can be values, or predicate functions which afford
+Values in the guard map can be values, sets of acceptable values, or
-greater control over the dispatch criteria.
+even predicate functions to give fine-grained control over the dispatch
+criteria.

 ## Route definitions